moktermd08/TicketService/README.md

 # JavaScript - DWP Ticketing Service test
  Ticket Service Project development for DWP coding challenge

-## Plan of Action
-This section outlines the plan of action for the Ticket Service Project, breaking down the tasks to guide the development process.

-## Implementation Details

-### Validation and Calculation

-The `TicketService` class contains a private method `#validateAndCalculate()` which performs the following tasks:

-1. Validates ticket types based on available options (Adult, Child, Infant).
-2. Validates the ticket count, ensuring not more than 20 tickets are purchased.
-3. Calculates the total cost based on ticket type and quantity.
-4. Calculates the total number of seats to reserve, excluding infants as they do not require a seat.

-### Service Calls

-After successful validation and calculation, the `TicketService` class makes subsequent service calls:

-1. A payment request is made to `TicketPaymentService` with the total calculated cost.
-2. A seat reservation request is sent to `SeatReservationService` with the total number of seats to be reserved.

-### Error Handling

-The system is designed to handle invalid purchase requests gracefully:

-- If any business rule or constraint is violated, an `InvalidPurchaseException` is thrown to indicate an invalid ticket purchase request.

-### Testing

-The codebase is rigorously tested to ensure it meets all business rules and edge cases:

-1. Unit tests validate the ticket calculation logic.
-2. Mock tests simulate service calls to `TicketPaymentService` and `SeatReservationService`.

 ## Project structure
 ```
 TicketService/